ggandor/lightspeed.nvim/README.md

 ### Smart case?

 See [#64](https://github.com/ggandor/lightspeed.nvim/issues/64).
-It is unfortunately impossible for this plugin, _by design_.
+It is unfortunately impossible for this plugin, by design.
 (Because of ahead-of-time labeling, it would require showing two different labels - corresponding to two different futures - at the same time.)